 7. Fast deployment

-Making your content available fast is one of the serious headless advantages.
-With a headless approach you can easily and quickly model the structure of the data.
+Making your content and services available in a fast manner is one of the serious advantages with headless.
+A headless approach lets you easily and quickly model the structure of the data.
 You can in fact go live with your content API in just a few hours, if you base your system on headless use only.

 In a hybrid CMS you get to keep the advantage of fast deployment for any content with the headless part.
-Content using the traditional CMS features must undergo the regular templating development, of course, but at least you now have the option to deliver content with presentation.
+Content using the traditional CMS features must undergo the regular templating development, of course, but now you also have the option to deliver content with presentation.

-To conclude: With a hybrid CMS you literally get the best of both worlds.
+With a hybrid CMS you get the best of both worlds.
 You get more flexibility, yet fewer systems to make your hair turn gray.
 Look beyond the headless hype and think long term—what your organisation really needs and what methods are the best to achieve your goals.

 Frequently asked questions

 When should you use a hybrid CMS?